AljoschaK/Data_Cleaning_Project_Assignment/CodeBook.md

 * train_subjects_path: String storing the file location of the subject identifiers
 * test_subjects_path: String storing the file location of the subject identifiers

-* output_path: String storing the path to the Tidy_Data_Set.csv output file
+* output_path: String storing the path to the Tidy_Data_Set.txt output file

 #### Data Read In
 * train_x: Data Frame where the read in data of the training data is stored